oxsecurity/megalinter/docs/descriptors/terraform_terraform_fmt.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- terraform-fmt is called one time by identified file
+- terraform-fmt is called one time by identified file (`file` CLI lint mode)

 ### Example calls